regmipreety/springBootMVC/README.md

 * th:action => Location to send form
 * th:object => Reference to model attribute
 * th:field => Bind input field to a property on model attribute

+## Spring Security with Servlet Filters
+* Servlet Filters are used to pre-process/ post-process web requests
+* Servlet Filters can route web requests based on security logic
+* Spring provides a bulk of security functionality with servlet filters